RadMageIRL/SniffIHeartRadio/README.md

 # SniffIHeartRadio
-tandalone diagnostic utility that probes undocumented iHeartRadio API endpoints to identify and cache metadata sources for HLS streams.

-# SniffIHeartRadio
 SniffIHeartRadio.cpp is a standalone diagnostic utility that probes undocumented iHeartRadio API endpoints to identify and cache metadata sources for HLS streams.

 # Overview